 On behalf of the Board, I express my heartfelt gratitude to all the Group's shareholders, investors, partners, customers, and the community for their support and trust.
-I would also like to extend my thanks to all employees for their dedication and contributions to the sustainable and steady development of the Group.
-The Group will continue to strive for sustainable development by upholding its long established transparent, healthy and impartial development value.
+I would also like to extend my thanks to all employees for their dedication and overcoming difficulties in the industry together.